 Marketing Strategies are TV/Digital Advertising, Publicity or public relations, Social Media/Professional Networking Sites, Partnership, Trademark, Direct Mail, and more.

-Sales Strategies are one on one meetings, cold or warm calls, network connections, referrals, promotional events or trade show, direct sales, and more.
+Sales strategies include one-on-one meetings, cold or warm calls, network connections, referrals, promotional events or trade shows, direct sales, and more.

 To achieve growth and success, businesses must develop a program that combines sales and marketing.